 - Emails, and,

 - Text-chats technology

-Firstly, it is accessible.
-You can do your sessions or call up your therapist anywhere as long as there’s internet connection.
+You can do your sessions or call up your therapist anywhere as long as there’s an internet connection.
 This flexibility – which is absent in traditional counseling – appeals to people who are housebound or those who are unable to travel the distance to see a psychologist.

 There already are studies that show the efficacy of internet-based counseling.
-For ir to be able to work, John M. Grohol, Psy.D. says “This kind of effort takes a fair amount of commitment and understanding of the online world.”
+For it to be able to work, John M. Grohol, Psy.D. says “This kind of effort takes a fair amount of commitment and understanding of the virtual world.”
 Some of these are:

-- One study included online therapy for some of the participating couples who are too far away for the traditional face-to-face sessions.
-In the end, both those who participated in the conventional psychotherapy and those who used the internet reaped the same positive results.
+- One study included the treatment for some of the participating couples who are too far away from the traditional face-to-face sessions.
+In the end, both those who participated in conventional psychotherapy and those who used the internet reaped the same positive results.

-However, some undertakings also showed that patients with terminal illnesses received little to no benefits from online therapy regarding support and intervention compared to those who received the traditional way of counseling.
+However, some undertakings also showed that patients with terminal illnesses received little to no benefits from this treatment regarding support and intervention compared to those who received the traditional way of counseling.

-But as one expert who is involved both in traditional and e-based counseling (she has a private clinic and at the same time works with BetterHelp), the individual is the most vital factor when it comes to choosing what form of therapy to use.
+But as one expert who is involved both in traditional and online therapy (she has a private clinic and at the same time works with BetterHelp), the individual is the most vital factor when it comes to choosing what form of treatment to use.
 “Therapy is extremely personal and intimate, you don’t want to have to go with the only one that has availability.”
 Sena Moran, LMHC said.